Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Sales objective example:

-Cut down CAC by 15% in the next quarter by employing other highly skilled, less expensive methods to win customers, such as ensuring the product or service matches the customer’s current situation.
+Cut down CAC by 15% in the next quarter by employing highly skilled, less expensive methods to win customers, such as ensuring the product or service matches the customer’s current situation.

 Tips to achieve this sales objective: